 Used correctly, intent data helps revenue teams to rapidly shift resources to target the most engaged, high-value accounts.
 This approach requires tight alignment between marketing and sales.
 Crucially, the entire revenue team must know how to access, read, evaluate and act on intent signals.

-We’ll be talking a lot more about how to use intent data effectively at our roundtable on November 9 at 11am PT, part of our From Insights to Actions roundtable series.
-Register for this event or the whole series here.
+We talked a lot more about how to use intent data effectively in our From Insights to Actions roundtable series.